ShaynnaRmd/discord-bot-python/README.md

 Creation of a bot discord in full python.

 # About
-This bot is a riddler that will ask a riddles.
+This bot is a riddler that will ask riddles with various themes and different level of difficulties.
 It also contains a music feature where you can play your favorite musics using the bot in the vocal chat.